housseindjirdeh/hdjirdeh.github.io/_posts/2017-07-02-progressive-angular-applications-2.markdown

   <a class="blog-button" href="https://github.com/housseindjirdeh/tour-of-thrones">Source Code</a>
 </div>

 The app will use [An API of Ice and Fire](https://anapioficeandfire.com/) (an unofficial, community-built API for Game of Thrones) to list houses from the book series and provide information about them.
-While building the application, we'll explore a number of topics including:
+While building the application, we'll explore a number of topics in this article including:

 * Bootstrapping an application with Angular CLI
 * Lazy loading
-* Auxillary routes
+* Secondary routes

-* Angular Service Worker
+If you're not interested in spending some time reading about how I built this application from scratch, feel free to skip ahead to the [Lazy Loading]({{ site.url }}/progressive-angular-applications-2#lazy-loading) section of this article.
+If you happen to be interested in first reading a litte bit about what PWAs are, you can refer to the [first part](http://localhost:4000/progressive-angular-applications) of this series.

 <aside>
   <p>If you happen to be a fan of the book series and/or show, there are no spoilers in this application or article if you happen to be concerned :).</p>
 </aside>

-# The case for Progressive Angular

-A lot has changed in the Angular ecosystem in the past year and there have been significant improvements to the toolchain to simplify the process of building a PWA.
-Let's take a look at some of the things that have changed:

-* With the release of version 4.0, Angular introduced View Engine as an update to its rendering pipeline.
-This was done to improve how builds were created with Ahead-of-Time (AOT) compilation in order to generate smaller bundle sizes.
-In some cases, reductions greater than 50% were noticed.
-* Development on [Angular Mobile Toolkit](https://github.com/angular/mobile-toolkit), which was accessed using the `--mobile` flag when creating a new project with Angular CLI, was [discontinued](https://github.com/angular/mobile-toolkit/issues/138#issuecomment-302129378).
-This was done in favour of baking progressive technologies (such as `@angular/service-worker`) directly into the CLI.
-* [Ivy](https://github.com/angular/angular/issues/21706), the third rendering engine for the platform, is currently under development.
-Again, the idea here is to simplify the development of faster and smaller-sized applications without introducing _any_ breaking changes whatsoever.

-Aside from updates to Angular tooling, there have also been changes to other external libraries as well.
-When Part I of this article was released, Angular's service worker efforts were still in progress under the Mobile Toolkit project.
-For that reason, we went with caching static and dynamic assets using the [`sw-precache`](https://github.com/GoogleChromeLabs/sw-precache) and [`sw-toolbox`](https://github.com/GoogleChromeLabs/sw-toolbox) libraries respectively.
-Although both these libraries still exist, the Google Chrome team have worked on developing [Workbox](https://developers.google.com/web/tools/workbox/), a newer collection of tools aimed to simplify the process of adding offline support to web applications.
-We'll briefly cover this library later in this article.

 # Getting Started

-Before we continue talking about libraries and tooling in more detail, let's start building our application.
 If we already have the required [Node and NPM versions](https://github.com/angular/angular-cli#prerequisites), we can proceed to installing the CLI if we haven't already:

 {% highlight bash %}
 npm install -g @angular/cli